michaelsballoni/nodelinkdb/README.md

 # nodelinkdb
 Node Link DB, nldb for short, gives you the power of a graph database in your C++ application.\
-It uses the file-based database SQLite to do the heavy lifting.\
+As far as nldb goes, being a graph database is nothing fancier than nodes and links and properties.\
-Developed on Windows using Visual Studio, there is not any Win32 dependency at all, so it is completely portable.
+More background on graph databases can be found on [Wikipedia](https://en.wikipedia.org/wiki/Graph_database).

 ## Projects
-The repos root directory is a Visual Studio solution containing the following projects:
+The repos root directory is a Visual Studio solution containing the following projects:\
 ### nldblib
 The nldblib project is the static library you integrate into your project.\
 Include "nldb.h" and it includes everything that you need to use nldblib.